joshkpeterson/personal-site/src/_posts/2016-12-14-consume-music-online-progress-1.markdown

 You can see when someone else is currently playing a song because the edge is yellow.
 If you click on their song, they’ll get booted to the next available blue space.
 You’ll pick up where they left off.

 The piece is meant to be compared / contrast with how we collectively create and consume media in communities online.
+It's an opportunity for the swarm behavior of thousands of people on the internet, usually only imagined or experienced incidentally, to be brought into focus.

 There’s something further, though.

 <br>
 <br>